Amendments to the Energy Efficiency Regulations, 2016

 General consultation practices are the following:

-• Workshops/webinars – stakeholders and partners are invited to discuss proposed regulatory requirements, review comments and offer additional input, especially where there are significant issues raised that are best addressed multilaterally.
-In some cases, bilateral discussions are also held with stakeholders.
+- Workshops/webinars – stakeholders and partners are invited to discuss regulatory requirements under consideration, review comments and offer additional input, especially where there are significant issues raised that are best addressed multilaterally.
+Upon request, discussions may be held with interest groups or associations.

 Further Information